A supercomputing framework for solving PDEs by hybrid parallelism.

 $ python setup.py install

-If you want to rebuild the binary after the installation, you can run:
+If you want to rebuild and reinstall the binary after the installation, you can run:

 $ cd $SCSRC $ scons $ python setup.py install